 Sample of Classes: 6.1311 Independent Inquiry Power Lab; 6.320 Feedback System Design; 6.321 Solid-State Circuits; 6.345 Automatic Speech Recognition; 6.374 Analysis and Design of Digital Integrated Circuits; 6.631 Optics and Photonics; 6.695; Engineering Economic & Regulation: Electric Power; 6.720 Integrated Microelectronics Devices; 6.943 How to Make Almost Anything

-Biomedical Sciences and Engineering
+Bioelectrical and Biomedical Engineering

 Working at the cutting edge of engineering and medicine, the goal is to understand complex biological systems and engineer systems that solve important biological problems.
 Molecular engineering, micro- and nanosystems applied to biology and medicine, biophotonics and medical imaging, electromagnetic fields in biological tissue and cells, auditory physiology and psychophysics, sensory aids for hearing and vision are just a sample of the directions you can go in this innovative research area.